 You and your employer can each contribute up to 25 percent of your salary ($290,000 is the maximum compensation used for calculation) or up to $19,500 in employee elective deferrals to your SARSEP IRA.
 However, if you are 50 years or older, you can contribute an additional $6,500 in elective deferrals.

 So, when you take a distribution from your SARSEP IRA to invest in a Roth, you will owe the IRS the deferred taxes on both your contributions and those made by your employer.

 SARSEP Rollover to IRA: The Minimum Age 59 1/2 Rule

 If you are under age 59 1/2 and roll over the SARSEP IRA into your Roth IRA by a direct plan-to-plan transfer, the amount rolled over counts as taxable income and you will owe income tax on it.
-But because it is a direct rollover and not a payment to you, the 10 percent penalty tax on withdrawals before age 59 1/2 doesn’t apply.
+However, the 10 percent penalty tax on withdrawals before age 59 1/2 doesn’t apply because it is a direct rollover and not a payment to you.

 Herb Kirchhoff has more than three decades of hands-on experience as an avid garden hobbyist and home handyman.
 Since retiring from the news business in 2008, Kirchhoff takes care of a 12-acre rural Michigan lakefront property and applies his experience to his vegetable and flower gardens and home repair and renovation projects.